fbpx Housing FAQ | University of West Alabama Skip to main content

 Is there a curfew?

 No. UWA does not have a residence hall curfew.
 Students may come and go from our halls as they please, but we do have a visitation policy that restricts the time when students may have guests in the building.
-Also, exterior doors at Gilbert, Selden, and Stickney are locked 24 hours a day.
+Also, exterior doors at Gilbert, Selden and Stickney Halls are locked 24 hours a day.
 Residents of Gilbert and Selden use a card to gain access to the building, while residents of Stickney Hall may use their room key to unlock the main entrance.

 Can I have visitors in my room?

 Yes.
 To ensure a degree of privacy for residents and maintain a secure environment, the residence halls and apartments on campus have a visitation schedule that limits visits by guests.
-A guest is defined as anyone (male or female) who is not assigned to the specific room or apartment.
+A guest is defined as anyone (male or female) who is not assigned to a specific room or apartment.

 Visitation is defined as the time period when guests are permitted to be in the residence hall and in your room or apartment.
 However, visitation is a privilege, not a right.
 Residents must consider the privacy of their roommates when having guests in their room or apartment.
-Study and sleep needs have priority over visitation; so, roommates must agree to the times when they will have guests in the room/ apartment.
+Study and sleep needs have priority over visitation; so, roommates must agree on the times when they will have guests in the room/ apartment.
 If roommates cannot agree on visitation, the Hall Director has the authority to reduce or prohibit visitation within the room/apartment.
-Residents who wish to limit visitation hours within their room/apartment should meet with their Hall Director.
-The Housing Office staff may limit visitation hours and adjust the visitation schedule, as deemed necessary.
-For safety reasons, it is a violation of policy to let anyone into your residence hall or your room that is not your guest.

 Visitation is permitted during the following times: